-You can find out if you have been made an offer of a place through either the UCAS Track website or from the University's MyEd website.
+You can find out if you have been made an offer of a place online, by visiting UCAS Track or MyEd.

 UCAS Track allows you to track the progress of your application and will tell you what decisions your chosen universities have made.

-After you applied to the University of Edinburgh, you should have received details of how to log on to our MyEd website.
+After you apply, you will receive details of how to log on to MyEd.

-Once you have received your offer, it is important to check the website on a regular basis so that you know what steps you need to take next.
+If you receive an offer, it is important to check MyEd regularly so that you know what steps you need to take next.